victor-smirnov/memoria-site/content/en/docs/overview/hermes.md

 To distiguish between C++ types and Hermes types that may have type constructors, the letter are called *Datatypes*.

+Datatypes are first-class objects in Hermes and the rest of Memoria.
+So, we may have collections of datatypes, we cap process them as data and so on.
+We can also parse RTTI declaration of some C++ types as *normalized* datatypes and compute thier corresponding 32-byte *type hash*.
+(Note that this feature is currently may be compiler-specific).

 ## Document

 In Hermes 'document' has two meanings.